robertpyke/Tutorials/aws/iot/README.md

   }
 ```

 In this section, we're opening the serial port.
 The serial port allows for us to communicate to/from the board.
 The arduino IDE has a serial monitor, that will let us see the serial output from the board.
 For this project, we'll use the serial port as a logger, letting us watch what's happening on the board.
 9600 is the baud rate (9600 bits/second).
-Baud rate should not be confused with bored rate, which is how quickly you get bored of these labs; or board rate, which is the rate at which ardunio boards are released.
+Baud rate should not be confused with bored rate, which is how quickly you get bored of these labs, or board rate, which is the rate at which ardunio boards are released.

 ```c
  // check for the presence of the shield: